Invoiced/docs/accounting/quickbooks-online.md

 ### Account period has closed

-> The account period has closed and the account books cannot be updated through through the QBO Services API.
+> The account period has closed and the account books cannot be updated through the QBO Services API.
 Please use the QBO website to make these changes.

 When you see this error message then it means that Invoiced is trying to sync an invoice or payment during a time period that you have already closed.
 One way you can fix this is by re-opening your books for that time period and running the sync once more.
 When the sync finishes you can close the books again.